Correlation Between PT Bank and Hop On

 Strong

 Over the last 90 days PT Bank Central has generated negative risk-adjusted returns adding no value to investors with long positions.
-Despite weak performance in the last few months, the Stock's basic indicators remain nearly stable which may send shares a bit higher in April 2025.
-The current disturbance may also be a sign of long-run up-swing for the company stockholders.
+Despite latest weak performance, the Stock's basic indicators remain stable and the current disturbance on Wall Street may also be a sign of long-run gains for the company stockholders.

 Hop On Inc